 Now, think about how confident your team is about detecting all vulnerabilities in your applications and infrastructure.
 It might be true that you have never been hacked… or that you haven’t been aware of it.
 Many companies report no breach even if known vulnerabilities are found long after being injected.
 Another thing to consider is: how many violations have been successful in other organizations without being revealed to the public?
 That’s an instance of an interesting problem: knowing what you don’t know.
 Again, a healthy skepticism helps here.

-You can adopt a healthy skepticism and let outsiders test your systems to find potential weaknesses.
+You can adopt a healthy skepticism and let outsiders perform security testing in your systems to find potential weaknesses.
 Also, be open: like a real scientist is open to finding his/her theory wrong after running experiments.
 Implement a process by which you can continuously know whether your systems are vulnerable.
 Go further and make that process automatically break the build when an application doesn’t meet the defined security standards.
 And close that cycle triggering the fixes required, as soon as possible, to keep the business up and running.
-You can have all of that with Continuous Hacking and coordinating your team and stakeholders with an Attack Surface Manager.
+You can have all of that with Continuous Hacking and coordinating your team and stakeholders with an Attack Resistance Management platform.

 We hope you have enjoyed this post, and we look forward to hearing from you.
 Do get in touch with us!